deniseschirmer/deniseschirmer/README.md

 - 🌱 I’m Front End Developer, HTML, CSS, JAVASCRIPT, REACT and TYPESCRIPT!
-- ⚡ I like to watch series, dogs and cats, and learn new things!
+- ⚡ I like to watch series, dogs and cats, and learn new things and I love dogs/cats...

 <div align="center">